Not Sure What A Loan Shark Is?

 If you can answer yes to one or more of these questions you might be borrowing from a loan shark:

-- Did they offer you a cash loan?
+Did they offer you a quick loan?

-- Did they add huge amounts of interest or APR to your loan?
+Did they add extra charges or huge amounts of interest to your loan?

-- Have they threatened you?
+Have they threatened you?

-- Are you scared of people finding out?
+Are you scared of people finding out?

 Who We Are

 The England Illegal Money Lending Team (IMLT) was set up in 2004.
-Initially created as a pilot scheme in Birmingham to investigate loan sharks it had such an impact on illegal money lending it received further government funding.
+Initially created as a pilot scheme in Birmingham to investigate loan sharks, it had such an impact on illegal money lending it received further government funding.

 Illegal Money Lending Teams and the Financial Conduct Authority